AET-DevOps26/team-devvopps/README.md

+> **Note:** The content of our `infra/.env` file - containing all passwords and keys necessary to run the app locally, as well as the admin and Grafana login credentials (for local Docker and AET cluster) - was sent via Matrix to our tutor, Leopold Thomas.

 # team-devvopps

 TUMgoal is a DevOps course project for helping TUM Computer Science students turn academic or career goals into structured learning roadmaps.
 Students enter a goal and receive milestones, tasks, course recommendations, and progress tracking.